tiaL-ops/micody/README.md

 ## Contribution Playground 👾

 Welcome!
 This is a fun space to make small contributions—just for the joy of coding.
+Will do un til week 04 to see how it goes then may switch another way of contribuiton

 #### Week 1: Micody Wall